libp2p/js-libp2p/src/record/README.md

 Libp2p peer records were created to enable the distribution of verifiable address records, which we can prove originated from the addressed peer itself.
 With such guarantees, libp2p can prioritize addresses based on their authenticity, with the most strict strategy being to only dial certified addresses.

 A peer record contains the peers' publicly reachable listen addresses, and may be extended in the future to contain additional metadata relevant to routing.
-It also contains a `seq` field, so that we can order peer records by time and identify if a received record is more recent than the stored one.
+It also contains a `seqNumber` field, so that we can order peer records by time and identify if a received record is more recent than the stored one.

 You can read further about the Peer Record in [libp2p/specs#217](https://github.com/libp2p/specs/pull/217).